gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 > PyTexas 2026 ran April 17–19 in Austin.
 Friday was tutorials, Saturday and Sunday were talks with two keynotes and two
 > lightning-talk blocks.
 A few themes kept coming back across unrelated talks:
 >
-> - **Sovereignty.** The word came up in two different keynotes.
-Hynek Schlawack: *"the domain model must be
+> - **Design deliberately.** A thread across both keynotes.
+Hynek Schlawack: the domain model is *"the precious"* —
->   sovereign"*.
-Design it first, translate at the edges.
-Dawn Wages: *"sovereignty over your stack"* as one of her
+>   design it first, translate at the edges.
+Dawn Wages: ownership over your stack as one of her three pillars for model
->   three pillars for both model and career specialization.
+>   and career specialization.
 > - **Agents should write code, not decide what to write.** Peter Sobot's Seven Stages of AI Grief ended on that line.
 >   Al Sweigart argued "agentic engineering" is vibe coding with better marketing, and that almost-right is worse than
 >   wrong.
 Maria Silvia Mielniczuk's MCP talk built the same idea into an architecture: models suggest, only the server